unoplatform/uno/doc/articles/routed-events.md

 * Native container controls (scroll viewer, lists...) won't receive the event, so they can stop working properly.
-* Once a native event is converted to managed bubbling, it cannot be switched back to native for propagations to parents and the event will bubble in managed code to the root, no matter how the bubbling is configured.
+* Once an event is converted for _managed_ bubbling, it cannot be switched back to native propagations : it will bubble in managed code to the root, no matter how the bubbling mode is configured for this event type.

 ### Limitations of native bubbling